-Use a holistic approach to develop, implement, and evaluate plans of care for groups of patients that apply standard nursing care plans to meet individual needs.

-- Communicate effectively and collaboratively in a self-directed manner with patients, families, and members of the health-care team. - Use first-level management skills in providing care for individuals and groups of patients. - Make decisions regarding patient care based on professional values and responsibilities at the associate degree nurse level while complying with identified legal/ethical standards (scope of practice regulations established by boards of nursing and Code of Practice guidelines established by the American Nurses Association).
+- Use a holistic approach to develop, implement, and evaluate plans of care for groups of patients that apply standard nursing care plans to meet individual needs. - Communicate effectively and collaboratively in a self-directed manner with patients, families, and members of the health-care team. - Use first-level management skills in providing care for individuals and groups of patients. - Make decisions regarding patient care based on professional values and responsibilities at the associate degree nurse level while complying with identified legal/ethical standards (scope of practice regulations established by boards of nursing and Code of Practice guidelines established by the American Nurses Association).

-The following three courses are required for application to the Nursing program for 2008-2009:
+The following three courses (completed with a grade of "C" or higher) are required for application to the Nursing program for 2009-2010: